 Kenneth’s journey to becoming a Christian began with a playful desire to mock Christianity.
 However, self-reading of the Bible led quickly to attending Christian public lectures and conferences during his university days.
 His mad love for engineering and his pursuit of a Bachelor in Engineering ended as his world got turned upside-down (rather right-side up!) by the gospel of Jesus.

 Kenneth stopped engineering, worked and saved, found a wife who loves Jesus, did ministry apprenticeship and theological studies in Sydney, and headed to Kuala Lumpur in 2011, where he served as a pastor at St Mary’s Anglican Cathedral for 6 years before relocating to Singapore in 2017.

-He is husband to Vivian and father to Samantha and Elliott.
+He is husband to Vivian and father to 2 children.
 Family favorite hangouts include Mandai Zoo, bouldering gyms, West Coast Park, and our living cum board games room!